 The affairs of the NBA are managed, administered, directed and controlled as per Rules and Bye-laws approved by the Executive Committee (EC) and ratified by the General Council (GC).
-The composition of EC as on 31st March, 2019 is given in Appendix II.
+The composition of EC as on 31st March, 2020 is given in Appendix II.

 4.3.
+Finance Committee (FC)

+The Finance Committee of the NBA is constituted as per clause 40 of the Memorandum of Association and Rules.
+The Finance Committee considers the revised estimates and the budget estimates for the following financial year in August and December of the calendar year respectively.
+The composition of FC as on 31st March, 2020 is given in Appendix III.

+4.4.
 The Academic Advisory Committee (AAC)

 The Academic Advisory Committee of the NBA is constituted as per Clause 41 of the Memorandum of Association and Rules.
 It monitors and promotes the activities of NBA with reference to its various activities like assessment, accreditation, publications, selection and shaping of instruments for assessment and accreditation, modalities of operations in-charge, the rules, regulations and guidelines.
-The composition of AAC as on 31st March, 2019 is given in Appendix III.

-4.4.
-Finance Committee (FC)

-The Finance Committee of the NBA is constituted as per clause 40 of the Memorandum of Association and Rules.
-The Finance Committee considers the revised estimates and the budget estimates for the following financial year in August and December of the calendar year respectively.
-The composition of FC as on 31st March, 2019 is given in Appendix IV.
+The composition of AAC as on 31st March, 2020 is given in Appendix IV.